Edu850/protfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'mChinedu Israel Nwofor 🤓, a data analyst with extensive experience in leveraging data to solve real-world problems and drive business success.
+I'm Chinedu Israel Nwofor 🤓, a data analyst with extensive experience in leveraging data to solve real-world problems and drive business success.
 Proficient in tools like SQL, Python, Tableau, Excel and Power BI, I excel at transforming raw data into meaningful insights that inform strategic decisions and improve operational processes.
 And also with a passion for turning data into actionable insights.
 With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->